Human subject research: The Belmont Report

 The Belmont Report was created in 1978 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research to describe the ethical behaviors that involve researching human subjects.
 It is most heavily used by the current United States system for protecting human subjects in research trials.
 By looking primarily at biomedical and behavioral research that involve human subjects, the report was generated to promise that ethical standards are followed during research of human subjects.
 There are three standards that serve as the baseline for the report and how human subjects are to be researched.
-The three guidelines are beneficence (ethics), justice and respect for persons.
-Beneficence (ethics) is described as protecting the well-being of the persons and respecting their decisions by being ethical and protecting the subjects from harm.
+The three guidelines are beneficence, justice and respect for persons.
+Beneficence is described as protecting the well-being of the persons and respecting their decisions by being ethical and protecting the subjects from harm.
 The two rules of beneficence are maximizing the benefits of research and minimizing any possible risks.
-It is the job of the researcher to inform the persons of the benefits as well as the risks of human subject research.
+It is the job of the researcher to inform the persons of the benefits as well as the risks of human subjects research.
 Justice is important because it causes the researchers to be fair in their research findings and share what they have found, whether the information is good or bad.
 The selection process of the subject is supposed to be fair and not separate due to race, sexual orientation or ethnic group.
 Lastly, respect for persons explains that at any point a person who is involved in a study can decide whether they want to participate, not to participate or withdraw themselves from the study altogether.
 Two rules of respect for persons involve the person being autonomous and persons with diminished autonomy and entitled to protection.
 The sole purpose of these guidelines is to ensure autonomy and to protect against those with a lesser chance to remain autonomous because of something out of their control.